twistlock/docs/api/descriptions/settings/registry_put.md

 This endpoint works hand-in-hand with the `/policies` endpoints.

-**To set up a registry:**
+**To set up a registry for scanning:**

-1. Add your registry account information using this endpoint or use the Console UI.
+1. Add your registry account information using this endpoint.

-	**Note:** This is where your resources live.
-For example, an AWS account.
+   For example, specify the location and credentials of an ECR registry in your AWS account.

-2. Prisma Cloud auto-discovers the resources in those accounts.
+2. Prisma Cloud auto-discovers the images in the registries specified with this endpoint.

-	* The resources are auto-discovered based on the results of the `/settings/registries` endpoint.

-		For example, a container image.

-3. Those resources are passed to the scanner for evaluation.
+3. The list of auto-discovered images is passed to the scanner for evaluation.

-	* The scanner uses the corresponding `/policies` endpoints to assess the resource.
+   The scanner uses the corresponding `/policies/vulnerability/images` and `/policies/compliance/images` endpoints to assess each image.

-		For example, the `/policies/vulnerability/images` and `/policies/compliance/images` endpoints.

 ### cURL Request